julianlk522/FITM/README.md

 ## To Maybe-Dos:

--Prevent user from copying their own link (backend) -Show number of copies along with number of likes in frontend -Edit category filters directly on top links by period/category(ies) page
+-Show number of copies along with number of likes in frontend -Edit category filters directly on top links by period/category(ies) page
     -Add or remove multiple at a time, so e.g., scanning for 3 cats does not take 3 page loads